CSC211-URI/CSC211-URI.github.io/readme.md

 ### Submission and Grading
 ---
 To submit your solution to Gradescope, simply select the files you wish to submit and use the "drag and drop" option.
-Name your files `main_q.cpp`, where `q` is the question number you are solving.
+Name your files `main_q.cpp`, `main_q.py`, or `main_q.java` where `q` is the question number you are solving.
 Your programs will be automatically graded.
 For each of the questions you either pass the test cases (full points) or not (zero points).

+For example, to submit a solution to question one in the CSC 212-Self Assessment the file you would submit would named:

+* `main_1.cpp` for C++
+* `main_1.java` for Java
+* `main_1.py` for Python

 > You must be reminded that students caught cheating or plagiarizing will receive `no credit`.
 Additional actions, including a failing grade in the class or referring the case for disciplinary action, may also be taken.